Ski Racing 101: Your guide to Birds of Prey

 In format, it’s more like the PGA Tour.
 Each weekend during the winter, like golfers during the summer, the tour goes to venues around the world.

-After the traditional opening races in Soelden, Austria, in October and Levi, Finland, the men’s tour starts in earnest in Lake Louise, Alberta, during Thanksgiving weekend and comes here annually during the first weekend of December.
+After the traditional opening races in Soelden, Austria, in October and Levi, Finland, earlier this month, the men’s tour starts in earnest in Lake Louise, Alberta, during Thanksgiving weekend and comes here annually during the first weekend of December.

 After Birds of Prey, both the men and the women, the latter are in Lake Louise this weekend, head to Europe for the rest of the season.
 The men’s World Cup’s next stop is in Val d’Isere, France.